 6. The team filing the protest is subject to the same inspection as the car being protested.

 7. Any protest that is deemed to be a grudge / buddy / malice protest may be refused by Speedway Tech Officials.

 9. No more than two (2) race team members are allowed in the Tech Area during a protest inspection.
 Such team members are limited to the car owner, driver or pit crew member.

-10. Team members must remain by their respective cars at all times.
+10. Team members must remain by their respective cars always.

 11. Points and Payment will be lost for either car if found to be illegal.

-12. Refusal to file a protest will result in a loss of Points and Payment for the event and suspension from the next scheduled racing event.
+12. Refusal of a protest will result in a loss of Points and Payment for the night.

 13. Decisions made by Citrus County Speedway Officials shall be final.

 14. The following issues shall NOT be subject to protests:

 a.
 Timing and Scoring

 b.
 Inspection Decisions

 Any rule or condition that is intentionally broken by any team, or any actions that provides a Car or Driver an unfair advantage, as determined by Citrus County Speedway Management, may result in loss of points, loss of payment, fines of $50.00 to $500.00, and suspension from the Speedway.

 Any such determinations will be made solely by the Citrus County Speedway Management